Our medical teams act fast to save people’s lives in conflict zones, natural disasters and epidemics. We go where we are needed most.

 Anaesthetists are often needed on short notice and for shorter periods – one to three months, and the work usually involves general surgery.

 The surgical projects mostly handle trauma, orthopedics, gynecology and general surgery.

-Water and sanitation play a key role in our projects; water is the source of life but can also spread disease and death.
-Your goal is to prevent and control water-borne diseases both within and outside of the medical facilities we support.
+Water and sanitation play a key role in our projects.
+Your goal as water and sanitation specialist is to prevent and control water-borne diseases both within and outside of the medical facilities we support.

 As a pharmacist, you have a great responsibility for all management of pharmaceutical, medical materials and equipment.

 As a laboratory technician in the field, your responsibility is to organize all laboratory activity in a medical project.
 You also train local personnel.

 We are not recruiting physiotherapists at the moment.

 As a psychologist, you often work with coordinating and training local assistants or psychologists.